 How to Thin Plum Trees

 First year dormant pruning can be approached as creating either an open center of modified central leader system.
 In an open center system, exterior lateral branches are selected and the interior branches are pruned out.
 Sometimes spreader sticks and branch weights are used to widen the branch angles of the plum scaffold branches.
-If using a modified central leader system, prune all branches to about twelve inches from the trunk of the tree.
+If using a modified central leader system, prune all branches to about 12 inches (31 cm.) from the trunk of the tree.
 The resulting new growth will force some exterior branches to grow laterally and the dense interior branches can be pruned out later.

 At the end of May, gradually begin removing some of the immature fruit clusters.
 This increases the leaf to fruit ratio and removes smaller fruit that would never attain a greater size or quality and, in turn, increase the size of the remaining fruit.
-Then in July when the fruit is still hard, thin out the plums that are damaged, bruised or diseased as well as those that are too close together.
-In a perfect world, you should leave around 3 inches between plums.
+Then in July when the fruit is still hard, thin out the plums that are damaged, bruised, or diseased as well as those that are too close together.
+In a perfect world, you should leave around 3 inches (8 cm.) between plums.